 Eating healthy means consuming a variety of nutritious foods and drinks and getting the number of calories that’s right for you (not eating too much or too little) every day.
 It is fueling your body with nourishing, whole foods.

-When you eat healthy, you mix a number of healthy foods from each class of food everyday for consumption.
-You daily need to consume:
+When you eat healthy, you mix a number of healthy foods from each class of food every day for consumption.
+Your daily need to consume:

 WHOLE FRUITS — like apples, berries, oranges, mango, and bananas.
 Two pieces of banana each day is even enough for this class.